 Decades of economic growth and cultural prosperity culminated in Beirut in the 1960’s.
 Concurrently, several neighboring countries underwent a succession of turbulent political shifts prompting a prolonged influx of intellectuals and cultural practitioners into Beirut.
 A rise in affluent individuals with purchasing power and a knack for art triggered a boom in the art market.
 New art galleries dotted the city, non-commercial art spaces thrived, and exhibitions flourished.
 A Beirut-specific form of cultural cosmopolitanism was in the making.
-The city served as platform for a heterogeneous pool of artists, such as Shafik Abboud, Huguette Caland, Aref El Rayess, Saloua Raouda Choucair, Paul Guiragossian, Etel Adnan, and Amine El Bacha, where they could engage with the political, as well as the formal concerns of the time.
+The city served as platform for a heterogeneous pool of artists, such as Shafic Abboud, Huguette Caland, Aref El Rayess, Saloua Raouda Choucair, Paul Guiragossian, Etel Adnan, and Amine El Bacha, where they could engage with the political, as well as the formal concerns of the time.
 Beirut was bursting at the seams, not only with people, but also with ideas.
 When looking back, this period is often referred to as the “Golden Age” of Beirut.

 Fifty years on, Perspective #1 maps out the landscape of the numerous art spaces within Beirut throughout the long 1960’s.
 It is as such conceived as a critical inquiry into this “Golden Age” narrative.
 This first edition places the emphasis on the numerous cultural figures and spaces that contributed to a complex chapter of Beirut’s cultural history.
-Perspectives 1 equally seeks to locate the Saradar Art Collection within the city’s history of artistic practices by unearthing the historiography of a number of artworks hailing roughly from the 1960’s.
+Perspective #1 equally seeks to locate the Saradar Art Collection within the city’s history of artistic practices by unearthing the historiography of a number of artworks hailing roughly from the 1960’s.
 It sheds light on where they were exhibited within this network of art spaces, and how they were critically received.

 About the Curators: